ketankartoza/qgis-gea-plugin/docs/src/user/quickstart/index.md

 - **Project Folder Delivery:** You need to ask for the project folder from your head office containing all the necessary data for your project.

-The QGIS project for the users area of interest will be shared via a zip folder likely from a link for download from the head office supplier.
+The QGIS project for the user's area of interest will be shared via a zip folder likely from a link for download from the head office supplier.

 Once the project has downloaded onto your computer extract the folder to a destination of your choice.